UFC Freedom 250 Fight Week Update · June 14, 2026 · White House, Washington D.C.

 What is the main event of UFC Freedom 250?

-The listed main event is Ilia Topuria vs Justin Gaethje.
+The main event is Ilia Topuria vs Justin Gaethje.
 It is the card’s biggest sporting matchup and the central fight for prediction, betting and tactical analysis.

 Who is fighting in the co-main event?